lndgalante/regex-share/README.md

 Share your RegEx online from your VSCode

+## Features

+- Share your Regex online in [Regexr](https://regexr.com)
+- Generates some strings that matches your Regex

+## How to

+1. Select your regex

+2) Press the following sequence

+   - macOS: CMD + SHIFT + P
+   - Windows/Linux: CONTROL + SHIFT + P

+3. Find `Share your Regex` and press ENTER

+## To Do

+- [ ] Configure how many example strings through "regexShare.maxCases: 10"

 ## Rational

 I spent quite some time copying and pasting RegEx to [RegExr](https://regexr.com) to documentate my [katas](https://github.com/lndgalante/codewars-katas) repository so I wanted to speed up this process.